Areas of Expertise

 I received my Ph.D. in 2001 from the School of Justice Studies at Arizona State University and joined the faculty in the Department of Criminology and Criminal Justice at the University of North Florida in 2004.
-I typically teach graduate and undergraduate courses about family violence, criminal law, women and the legal system and qualitative research methods.
-Teaching is a passion and I was honored to receive the 2008-2009 Outstanding Undergraduate Teaching Award at UNF.
-In my research, I investigate marginalized groups, in particular intimate partner violence victims, sex workers, or women who are homeless, and frame their experiences in ways that challenge or complicate typical assertions about these stigmatized populations.
+I typically teach graduate and undergraduate courses about family violence, criminal law, women and crime and qualitative research methods.
+Teaching is a passion and I was honored to receive the 2008-2009 Outstanding Undergraduate Teaching Award and the 2012-2013 Outstanding Graduate Teaching Award at UNF.
+In my research, I investigate marginalized and at-risk groups, in particular sex workers, homeless women, and most recently women ex-offenders, framing their experiences in ways that challenge or complicate typical assertions about these stigmatized populations.
 Though I emphasize the "lived experience" of each individual, I locate these experiences within structural ideologies and inequalities.
 My scholarship is largely qualitative, the data being derived from in-depth interviewing and focus groups.
 Qualitative research is particularly useful in acquiring rich, meaningful data that unearth layers of a person's identity and experience.

-Over the years, my research among populations of women who worked as exotic dancers or who were homeless revealed a consistent set of dynamics that I began to call the "continuum of sexualization.”
-During the Fall 2010 semester I was awarded a sabbatical, and during that time I wrote a book about this concept and argued that it must be incorporated into any discussion about populations of women and their lived experiences.
-The book is forthcoming, and crafts the theoretic argument that all girls experience harmful sexualization, and these experiences fall across a range of dimensions and dynamics.
+Over the years, my research among populations of women who worked as exotic dancers or who were homeless revealed a consistent set of dynamics that I began to call the "continuum of sexualization."
+My 2012 book Being Female: The Continuum of Sexualization, crafts the theoretic argument that all girls experience harmful sexualization, and these experiences fall across a range of dimensions and dynamics.
 In the book, I seek to answer questions like: how we can stop failing our girls and women in the ways I describe?
 I identify key areas where we do not succeed at protecting girls from risks in society and relate these areas to strategies to counteract such shortcomings.
 Entitled Being Female: The Continuum of Sexualization, the book is due out in early 2012 with Lynne Rienner publishers.
 For more information, go to: https://www.rienner.com/title/Being_Female_The_Continuum_of_Sexualization

 Outstanding Graduate Teaching Award, UNF.
 2012